inga-lovinde/TrustPilotChallenge/README.md

 Multi-threaded performance with RyuJIT (.NET 4.6, 64-bit system) on quad-core Sandy Bridge @2.8GHz is as follows (excluding initialization time of 0.2 seconds):

-* If only phrases of at most 4 words are allowed, then it takes **1.5 seconds** to find and check all 7433016 anagrams; **all hashes are solved in first 0.2 seconds**.
+* If only phrases of at most 4 words are allowed, then it takes **1.1 seconds** to find and check all 7433016 anagrams; **all hashes are solved in first 0.2 seconds**.

-* If phrases of 5 words are allowed as well, then it takes 3.5 minutes to find and check all 1348876896 anagrams; all hashes are solved in less than 5 seconds.
+* If phrases of 5 words are allowed as well, then it takes 2:45 minutes to find and check all 1348876896 anagrams; all hashes are solved in first 4 seconds.

-* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 4.5 seconds, "easiest" in 28 seconds, and "hard" in 70 seconds.
+* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 3.5 seconds, "easiest" in 21 seconds, and "hard" in 54 seconds.

-* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 27 seconds, "easiest" in less than 3.5 minutes, and "hard" in 9.5 minutes.
+* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 20 seconds, "easiest" in less than 2.5 minutes, and "hard" in 6:45 minutes.

 Note that all measurements were done on a Release build; Debug build is significantly slower.